rendystdy/flutter_myshop/README.md

 ## How to use

-- git clone `git@github.com:rendystdy/fluttern-meals-app.git` in the terminal
+- git clone `git@github.com:rendystdy/flutter_myshop.git` in the terminal
+- cd`fluttern-meals-app`
-- Run `cd fluttern-meals-app`
+- Run `flutter packages get` in terminal
-- Run flutter run in terminal
+- Run `flutter run` in terminal

 This project is a starting point for a Flutter application.